Skip to main content

 Value sources

-When the valueSource property for a rule is set to "field", no parameters will be generated.
+When a rule's valueSource property is "field", no parameters are generated.

 const pf = formatQuery(